ucam-department-of-psychiatry/crate/docs/source/nlp/nlp_webserver.rst

 single parameter, being the name of your NLP web server config file, and it starts the web server.

+Note that its help (provided by Pyramid's ``pserve`` itself) talks about a file URI, which might mislead you into thinking you need something like ``file:///home/person/blah.ini``, but actually it wants a filename, like ``/home/person/blah.ini``.

 .. literalinclude:: _crate_nlp_webserver_pserve_help.txt
     :language: none